Olical/tuple/README.md

 # Tuple

 A tiny JavaScript tuple implementation.
+This came to fruition after [a blog post I wrote][tuple-post] got a bit of attention.
+I felt like refining the idea and turning it into a proper project with package management, tests and documentation.

 ## Example